Approximately one in five people experience tinnitus at some point.

 - It is important to understand what is causing tinnitus in order to determine which management methods might be the most effective.

 There are two types of tinnitus.
 The first is referred to as subjective tinnitus and only the patient is able to hear it.
 It may occur due to issues in the middle, outer, or inner ear.
 In some cases, problems with the auditory nerves may also contribute.
 A second, yet rare type is called objective tinnitus.
-With this type, upon examination, the doctor can also hear it.
+With this type, upon examination, the audiologist can also hear it.
 This may result from certain middle ear bone, blood vessel, or muscle contraction problems.

-The doctor may perform several tests to evaluate tinnitus.
+The audiologist may perform several tests to evaluate tinnitus.
 A hearing exam is commonly done to determine how good the patient’s hearing is.
 Patients might also be asked to perform certain movements to see if these movements cause their tinnitus to worsen, change, or improve.
 Imaging tests might be considered, such as MRI or CT scans.

 - Clicking might indicate muscle contractions